Coverage Gaps vs. Lapses: What's the Difference?

 Higher Premiums

 Insurers view a gap in car insurance coverage as a red flag that signals higher risk.
-A gap of 30 days or more can increase your premiums by 8% to 35%, while a lapse caused by non-payment can effectively double your rates — especially if you had a previously clean record.
+A gap of 30 days or more can increase your premiums by 8% to 35%, while a lapse caused by non-payment can raise rates by 30% to 80% — especially if you had a previously clean record.
 These elevated rates can follow you for up to 3 years, and in cases involving license suspension, up to 6 years.

 Legal Penalties

-Driving without insurance is illegal in almost every U.S. state.
+Driving without insurance is illegal in 49 U.S. states (all except New Hampshire).
 If you're caught behind the wheel without active coverage, you could face:

 | Penalty | Details |